cloud-native-toolkit/multi-tenancy-gitops/README.md

 ## Bootstrap the OpenShift cluster
-- The bootstrap YAML follows the [app of apps pattern](https://argoproj.github.io/argo-cd/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) to deploy the `infrastructure` and `services` resources declared in the kustomization YAMLs.
+- The bootstrap YAML follows the [app of apps pattern](https://argoproj.github.io/argo-cd/operator-manual/cluster-bootstrapping/#app-of-apps-pattern).

 ### Tasks:
-1. Apply ArgoCD Bootstrap Application
+1. Select a profile and delete the others from the `0-bootstrap` directory.
+If this is your first usage of the gitops workflow, use the `single-cluster` profile and deploy the ArgoCD Bootstrap Application.
     ```bash
+    GITOPS_PROFILE="0-bootstrap/single-cluster"
     oc apply -f ${GITOPS_PROFILE}/bootstrap.yaml
     ```
 2. Retrieve the ArgoCD/GitOps URL and admin password: